 - PLEASE NAME all sweaters, hats, plimsolls etc.

 - Please ensure your child has the correct PE kit in school at all times.
-The children will be doing PE on Mondays and Fridays
+The children will be doing PE on Thursdays and Fridays

 - Parents and children are encouraged to check book bags for letters each day.